pgaskin/kepubify/README.md

 - Coming soon:
     - Output
         - Automatically find kobo and import book
-    - Integration with BookBrowser: download your ePubs as a kepub right from the Kobo Web Browser
-    - Update Kobo series metadata

 ## Why would I use kepubify rather than calibre-kobo-driver
 - Works from the command line